Youseii/DevOps-Scripts/vSphere/README.md

   }
 }
 ```
-Example of how to execute a scripts:
+Example of how to execute a script:

     python3 start_vm.py credentials.json [name_of_VM]